ademerlis/temperaturevariabilityAcerPcli/physiology/photosynthetic_efficiency/README.md

 ## 2. Decline of Fv/Fm over treatment period, normalized to initial measurement

+Error bars are standard error of the mean.

-Plot points as scatterplot and then do line of best fit and get slope of line and test significance of slope
+Plot points as scatterplot and then do line of best fit and get slope of line and test significance of slope -- isn't slope just rate of change in this example?
+So the slope of the line would equal the difference in initial versus final Fv/Fm divided by the number of days between measurements.
+I plotted these in [#6 (normalized)](https://github.com/ademerlis/temperaturevariability2023/tree/main/physiology/photosynthetic_efficiency#6-loss-of-fvfm-per-day-normalized-to-initial-measurement) and [#7 (unnormalized)](https://github.com/ademerlis/temperaturevariability2023/tree/main/physiology/photosynthetic_efficiency#7-loss-of-fvfm-per-day-not-normalized-to-initial-measurement).

 <img width="630" alt="Screen Shot 2023-08-28 at 12 32 19 PM" src="https://github.com/ademerlis/temperaturevariability2023/assets/56000927/d1036d46-b024-4a49-84e2-590b24975de0">